Bobby Bolt: Career

-Born in Lochgelly, Fife, he began his professional career with Heart of Midlothian, then played for Dunfermline Athletic and Falkirk, where he impressed sufficiently to be selected for a Scottish Football Association tour of North America, and to be signed for defending national champions, Rangers, both in May 1939.
-However, within months World War II broke out, rendering all his appearances for the Gers unofficial.
+Born in Lochgelly, Fife, Bolt began his professional career with Heart of Midlothian, then played for Dunfermline Athletic and Falkirk where he impressed sufficiently to be selected for a Scottish Football Association tour of North America in May 1939, following which he was recruited by Rangers, the defending national champions.
+However, within months World War II broke out, rendering all his subsequent 79 appearances for the Gers unofficial.
 In that period he was selected for Scotland in an international against a League of Ireland XI in 1940, but would never receive a full cap for his country.

 Bolt had also made wartime appearances for Third Lanark, and he remained with the south Glasgow club for one season upon the resumption of official competitions before returning to Falkirk for another year, during which he played in the Scottish League Cup Final defeat to East Fife.

 Latterly he relocated to Inverness where he turned out for Caledonian in the Highland League and played against Dundee United in the Scottish Cup in January 1952, the day after his 40th birthday.
 His son, also Bobby, also played for the club.